Emeryne/geothermal-temperature-prediction/README.md

 The results suggest that there is a meaningful relationship between drilling depth and subsurface temperature, but depth alone is not sufficient to accurately explain all temperature variations.

-The results also suggest that incorporating additional geological, spatial, and geothermal parameters could potentially improve predictive performance.

 ## Limitations
 The model uses **drilling depth as the primary predictor**, while subsurface temperature can also be influenced by geological structure, lithology, fluid movement, geothermal gradient, elevation, and spatial variations.